xpack/web-doxygen/website/docs/api/classes/useddir.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Returns true iff any of the dependencies from the source file to the destination file are directly coming from a file in the source directory (i.e. <a href="#ac799f97624a4a2a3d6698ef82f969591">More...</a></p>
+Returns true iff any of the dependencies from the source file to the destination file are directly coming from a file in the source directory (i.e. <a href="#ac799f97624a4a2a3d6698ef82f969591">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">